HelenSteph/ITP-DeviceToDatabase/07_AWS/postgresql.md

 ## Lambda

 AWS Lambda allows us to run functions without worrying about a server.

-Open the Lambda dashboard using `Services -> Lambda`.
-You should see 2 functions.
-Click on `mqtt-to-postgres`.
+ * Open the Lambda dashboard using `Services -> Lambda`.
+ * You should see 2 functions.
+ * Click on `mqtt-to-postgres`.

  This function will receive an event from a IoT Core rule and save the data to PostgreSQL.
+The database connection details are stored as environment variables.

+ * Scroll down to the environment variables section.
+ * Click edit.
-The databaes connection options are stored as environment variables.
-Scroll down to the environment variables section.
-Click edit.
-Update the POSTGRESQL_HOSTNAME to your RDS database.
-Update the database, username, and password if necessary.
+ * Update the POSTGRESQL_HOSTNAME to your RDS database.
+ * Update the database, username, and password if necessary.
+ * Click Save.

+ ## Testing

 We can test the function to make sure it saves data to the database.
-Click `Select a test event` and choose `Configure test events`.
-Name the event TestData and past in the following JSON and click Create.
+From the top right, click `Select a test event` and choose `Configure test events`.
+Name the event `TestData`.
+Paste the following JSON and click Create.

     {
     "device": "test",